stanislas-brossette/PlantCareTracker/README_android.md

 4. From Android Studio you can build and run the application on a device or emulator.

 The backend API must be hosted separately and reachable from the device running the app.

+## Configure API URL
+Edit `public/config.js` to point to your server's IP address and port.
+By default it uses `http://192.168.1.20:3000`.